sexhealth/BEWDiful_Students/01_Setup/slides/slides_01.md

 		$mv old_name new_name
 		C:\> move old_name new_names

+---

-##Tips Tricks & Motivation
+##Tips, Tricks & Motivation

-__How is my instructor moving so fast?__

-We hire wizards from Hogwarts to teach our courses.
-Just kidding they’re using shortcuts in the command line.

-Here are some to help you keep up:
+Here are some keyboard shortcuts in the command line to help you keep up (note: not all command line apps support these):

 **Tab Completion**: Press Tab to complete folder and file names